Welcome to today's edition of the Rush 24-7 podcast.

 It's the Wellstone Memorial.

-They're taking the occasion of the death of Mandela, and they're using it in essentially discarding him to change and turn the focus all on to them.
+They're taking the occasion of the death of Mandela and they're using it in essentially discarding him to change and turn the focus all on to them.

 And if you doubt me, you heard it.

-First words out of Christiana Munpour's mouth.
+First words out of Christiana Manpour's mouth.

 And President Obama couldn't be getting a better warm-up act.